electrikmilk/cherrilang.org/language/types.md

 ### Dictionary

-You can declare a dictionary using a valid JSON object.
+You can declare a dictionary using a valid JSON string.

 ```ruby
 /* Empty dictionaries */